rivermont/sp2024/PLN5460_MidtermNotes.md

 Limits to the regenerative capacity

 Alernatives:

-different metrics than GDP
+- different metrics than GDP

-happiness indices
+- happiness indices

-including environmental resources into metrics like GDP
+- including environmental resources into metrics like GDP

 Economic imperialism: expanding the economy to the max capacity of the ecosystem

-Raskin

 As society has grown, complexity on the global scale increasing